 The monthly rent amount itself is converted into EMI and also the loan amount is given on that basis.
-The loan tenure and the loan amount depending upon the tenure as to when the property will be kept leased.
+The loan tenure and the loan amount depend upon the tenure as to when the property will be kept leased.

 Second Mortgage Loan:

 Banks and NBFCs offer mortgage loans for properties that are already under a loan.
 If a borrower purchases his property by taking a loan today, he can take an extra loan on the same property for his own needs.

 A reverse mortgage for a loan is a good way for senior citizens to receive some funds if they’re in need of liquid cash and they have a property in their name.

 This could be done for new or resale properties.
 However, the funds that are taken as a loan by the borrower should necessarily be used for the house only.
 Such funds can’t be used for other personal or business needs.

 How to Apply:

-It can be challenging to apply for a mortgage loan in India, but if you have the appropriate paperwork and follow the instructions, it will go smoothly.
 The first step in choosing a loan against property is for the applicant to go to the recommended bank with the required paperwork.
 The loan is granted after the submitted documents have been verified.
-A significant amount of your time goes into the authorization.
-It necessitates adhering to specific procedures, such as the applicant’s bank’s credit appraisal, the bank’s gathering of documents pertaining to the property, legal verification, etc.